nick88msn/swift-ui-notes/notes.md

             .overlay(RoundedRectangle(cornerRadius:10))
     }.foregroundColor(Color.blue)
 }
 ```
+Where Content is the View that we are actually going to modify.
+The code is similar to the View code, but we have func body(content:) instead of var body.
+That's beacause ViewModifiers are Views, and writing the code for one is almost identical.
+There is also a special ViewModifier, GeometryEffect, for building geometry modifiers (scaling, rotation etc..).

 ## How to apply a ViewModifier?
 We have two ways to apply a view modifier:
 1. Apply the modifier directly to the view (e.g. Text("Some Text").BorderedLabel())